Promethibot/RGB-Colour-Conversion/README.md

 !!!
 IMPORTANT! !!!

-When you are finished with your work, enter a number greater than 1 for the R value.
+ColourConversion and ColourConversionPerCase: When you are finished with your work, enter a number greater than 1 for the R value.
 I tend to enter "9".
 This will close the file it created and exit the program.
 I made this as a personal tool, but you are welcome to use it as well.

+ColourConversion255: When you are finished with your work, enter a number greater than 255 for the R value.

+ColourConversionAllInclusive: When you are finished with your work, enter a number greater than 1 when you are prompted for the type of input.